bquast/bquast.github.io/_posts/2015-05-31-handcoding-lm.md

 ## 2.230  1.084
 {% endhighlight %}

-We have now constructed a univariate (uni**variate**) model, however, from a programmic poitn of view, the hurdles of multivariate modelling have already beeno overcome by estimating a model with an intercept (making `X` a matrix).
+We have now constructed a univariate (uni**variate**) model, however, from a programmatic point of view, the hurdles of multivariate modelling have already been overcome by estimating a model with an intercept (making `X` a matrix).

 It is therefore very easy to use the same method in a case with two independent variables.